 - Uses hyperbole, metaphor, parallelism, and other poetic devices to express truth in a non-literal way

-- Is usually NOT intended to convey clear doctrine and theology (and therefore generally shouldn’t be used to build a theological view all by itself without reference to other scriptures)
+- Is usually NOT intended to convey clear doctrine and theology (and therefore shouldn’t be used alone to build a theological view without reference to other scriptures)

 - Does NOT contain (or appeal to) God’s authoritative commands